Anna Wintour Says Meghan Markle Is Inspiring Her Thoughts On Fashion

 “She’s really bringing modernity to the royal family in a way that is inspiring.”

-Anna then referenced the royal wedding, in which the Duchess of Sussex’s father was forced to forego his appearance because of medical issues.
+Anna then referenced the royal wedding in which the Duchess of Sussex’s father was forced to forego his appearance because of medical issues.
 Meghan navigated the crisis by deciding to walk half-way down the aisle solo before being joined by new father-in-law Prince Charles.

 “I think the image that I have in my mind… the Duchess of Sussex walking down the aisle by herself, that to me was representative of a modern woman.”